 The Council demonstrates its commitment to leadership development including ongoing investment in a leadership development programme.
-However, there are opportunities to enhance the effectiveness of these by reviewing the collaborative working between members and officers.

 Climate emergency is one of the overarching objectives within the Council Plan.
 It is too early to conclude whether the Council is on track to achieve its Net Zero ambition.